-- assessed as being comparable to an Australian degree in accordance with Country Education Profiles produced by Australian Government, Department of Education and Training. - but not WFOT accredited.
+- WFOT accredited but assessed as not comparable in accordance with Country Education Profiles produced by Australian Government, Department of Education and Training; or - assessed as being comparable to an Australian degree in accordance with Country Education Profiles produced by Australian Government, Department of Education and Training. - but not WFOT accredited.